-Advantages of an EMV Terminal and Tap and Pay
+Advantages of an EMV terminal and tap-and-pay

 If you haven't been keeping up with the many data security breaches at companies both big and small, then perhaps it's time you start.
-It's staggering how many retailers, businesses, healthcare concerns and even governments have had sensitive information stolen.
+It's staggering how many retailers, businesses, healthcare providers and even governments have had sensitive information stolen.
 The byproducts of these are many, including the use of stolen card data both in online payment presentation, as well as forged credit and debit cards used in-person at the point of sale.